Nutrition

 Cat looking at can of Spam

 Many cat owners have experienced eating a quiet meal on the couch in front of a movie and having a small paw gently reach up and snag a morsel from the plate.
-Unfortunately, our best friends don’t know if they’re retrieving a treat that is healthy for them or not, so we have to know what to do if they manage to grab something unexpected.
+Unfortunately, our best friends don’t know if they’re retrieving a healthy treat, so we need to know what to do if they manage to grab something unexpected.

 Fried, cubed, or served with pineapple, Spam can be used similarly to ham.
 After being served to GIs in World War II, Spam remained quite popular in Hawaii.
 Spam even inspired a famous Monty Python sketch that became the musical Spamalot, adapted from the 1975 movie Monty Python and the Holy Grail.